-A child has Special Education Needs (SEN) if they have a learning difficulty or disability which calls for special educational provision to be made for him or her.
-A child has a learning difficulty or disability if he or she has a significantly greater difficulty in learning than the majority of others of the same age, or has a disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in mainstream schools.
+A child has Special Educational Needs (SEN) if they have a learning difficulty or disability which calls for special educational provision to be made for him or her.
+A child has a learning difficulty or disability if they have a significantly greater difficulty in learning than the majority of others of the same age, or has a disability which prevents or hinders them from making use of facilities of a kind generally provided for others of the same age in mainstream schools.